Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Multi-Domain Long-Tailed Learning with Balanced Representation Reassembly

 \subsection{Selective Balanced Sampling}

-In the process of representation disentanglement and reassembly, finding a suitable strategy of sampling examples from the training distribution is crucial to solving the class-domain imbalance problem.
+In the process of representation disentanglement and reassembly, finding a suitable strategy of sampling examples from the training distribution is crucial to solving the domain-class imbalance problem.
 In single-domain long-tailed learning, up-sampling examples from minority classes is a classical yet effective method.
-In multi-domain long-tailed learning, the most straightforward extension is up-sampling examples from minority domain-class groups, which is named \emph{balanced sampling} here.
-In practice, for each example $(x_i, y_i, d_i)$, the label $y_i$ and domain $d_j$ are uniformly sampled a joint uniform distribution over all domain-class combinations, i.e., \begin{small}$(y_i, d_i)\sim$ Uniform$(\mathcal{C},\mathcal{D})$\end{small}.
+In multi-domain long-tailed learning, the straightforward extension is up-sampling examples from minority domain-class groups, which is named balanced sampling.
+In practice, for each example $(x_i, y_i, d_i)$, the label $y_i$ and domain $d_i$ are uniformly sampled a joint uniform distribution over all domain-class combinations, i.e., \begin{small}$(y_i, d_i)\sim$ Uniform$(\mathcal{C},\mathcal{D})$\end{small}.

-However, to transfer the knowledge between different domain-class groups in TALLY, using such a sampling strategy may overemphasize the importance of minority domain-class groups.
-In Figure~\ref{fig:selective_sampling}, we illustrate three domain-class groups from OfficeHome-LT, which is a long-tailed variant of OfficeHome dataset~\citep{venkateswara2017deep}.
+However, to transfer knowledge between different domain-class groups in TALLY, using such a sampling strategy may overemphasize the importance of minority domain-class groups.
+In Figure~\ref{fig:selective_sampling}, we illustrate three domain-class groups from OfficeHome-LT, which is a long-tailed variant of the OfficeHome dataset~\citep{venkateswara2017deep}.
 To augment minority groups (e.g., fan-clipart pair), balanced sampling tends to repeatedly draw examples from the same minority group.
-This leads to two problems: first, it limits the sample diversity in knowledge transfer; second, as shown in Figure~\ref{fig:selective_sampling}, minority groups typically perform worse than majority groups, which may make the knowledge transfer less reliable.
-Instead, we propose a \textit{selective} balanced sampling strategy in TALLY.
-Concretely, for a pair of examples ($x_i$, $y_i$, $d_i$) and ($x_j$, $y_j$, $d_j$), the label $y_i$ of example $i$ is uniformly sampled from all classes (\begin{small}$y_i \sim \textrm{Uniform}(\mathcal{C})$\end{small}) and the domain $d_j$ of example $j$ is uniformly sampled from all domains (\begin{small}$d_j \sim \textrm{Uniform}(\mathcal{D})$\end{small}).
-The illustration verifies that selective balanced sampling has a higher chance of diversifying the sample selection in transferring domain and class information.
+This is not desirable because it limits the sample diversity in knowledge transfer, and as shown in Figure~\ref{fig:selective_sampling}, minority groups typically perform worse than majority groups, making the knowledge transfer less reliable.
+Therefore, we propose a selective balanced sampling strategy in TALLY.
+Specifically, for a pair of examples ($x_i$, $y_i$, $d_i$) and ($x_j$, $y_j$, $d_j$), the label $y_i$ of example $i$ is uniformly sampled from all classes (\begin{small}$y_i \sim \textrm{Uniform}(\mathcal{C})$\end{small}) and the domain $d_j$ of example $j$ is uniformly sampled from all domains (\begin{small}$d_j \sim \textrm{Uniform}(\mathcal{D})$\end{small}).
+Figure~\ref{fig:selective_sampling} shows that selective balanced sampling has a higher chance of diversifying the sample selection in transferring domain and class information.